 The Random Recipients

 These are some of the original drawings given away at the beginning of this project – when the project was only an idea.
 You’ll find that every recipient was chosen for a specific reason.
 Every piece of art has a different story, and every story has a very similar meaning.
 There are no rules in the game of gifts.
+Since then we have given away hundreds of drawings all over the world.

 Setting Off for the Ritual